Security Operations Center (SOC): Definition, Types, and Functions

 The SOC plays a strategic role in emergency preparedness, formulating the incident response plan.
 This plan outlines actions to take during security breaches or incidents and assigns responsibilities.

-Repeated examinations
+Repeated Examinations

 The SOC staff conducts vulnerability assessments, which are in-depth analyses of how vulnerable each resource is to potential threats and how much those threats could cost.
 Penetration tests are also performed, which are simulations of attacks on many systems.
 Based on the findings of these tests, the team makes adjustments to the apps, security rules, best practices, and incident response plans.